 Owed money(external link) — Insolvency and Trustee Service

-ITS Register (external link)— Insolvency and Trustee Service
+ITS Register (external link)— New Zealand Insolvency and Trustee Service

 There are different types of involuntary closure — both apply to companies.

 If a company can’t pay its debts, it may be put into liquidation, meaning all its unsecured assets are sold to repay creditors.
-A liquidator — often a specialist accountancy firm or occasionally the Insolvency and Trustee Service — is appointed to investigate the company, find out why it failed and sell any assets to help repay creditors.
+A liquidator — often a specialist accountancy firm or occasionally the Insolvency and Trustee Service — is appointed to investigate the company’s financial issues, and sell any assets to help repay creditors.

 A company can be put into liquidation by:

-What happens during liquidation(external link) — Companies Office
+What happens during liquidation(external link) — New Zealand Companies Office

 If a company doesn’t repay debt it has secured against an asset or assets, the creditor can appoint a receiver to sell the asset to repay the loan.